Kampfkarren/selene/docs/src/cli/usage.md

 ```
 USAGE:
     selene [FLAGS] [OPTIONS] <files>...
+    selene <SUBCOMMAND>

 FLAGS:
     -h, --help          Prints help information
+    -n, --no-summary    Suppress summary information
-    -q               Display only the necessary information
+    -q, --quiet         Display only the necessary information.
+Equivalent to --display-style="quiet"
     -V, --version       Prints version information

 OPTIONS:
+        --color <color>                     [default: auto]  [possible values: Always, Auto, Never]
         --config <config>                  A toml file to configure the behavior of selene [default: selene.toml]
+        --display-style <display-style>    Sets the display method [possible values: Json, Rich, Quiet]
         --num-threads <num-threads>        Number of threads to run on, default to the numbers of logical cores on your
-                                       system [default: 8]
+                                           system [default: 6]
         --pattern <pattern>                A glob to match files with to check [default: **/*.lua]

 ARGS:
     <files>...

+SUBCOMMANDS:
+    generate-roblox-std
+    help                   Prints this message or the help of the given subcommand(s)
 ```

 ## Basic usage